manuelahoyos/NaturalDisasters_Project/README.md

 ## Number of Volcanic Eruptions Over the Years:

-The dataset 'volcanoes.csv' was cleaned using Python and Pandas, to extract the number of tsunamis during the years 1990 - 2014 for several countries around the globe.
+The dataset 'volcanoes.csv' was cleaned using Python and Pandas, to extract the number of volcanic eruptions during the years 1990 - 2013 for several countries around the globe.
 The results were compared to the change in land temperature during the years 1990-2013.
 The results were graphed using Matplotlib.

 <img src="images/Tsunami.png" width="900">